diegonvs/gatsby-boilerplate/content/onboarding/success.md

 ---
 description: You have finished the guide!
 title: Success
-stepNumber: 5
+stepNumber: 4
-needsAuth: true
 ---

-# You have finished the guide!
+For more details access the documentation [here](/docs/).

 ![end](/images/end.gif)